History of the MR4

 In response to this stated need, NIAID made the commitment to establish a malaria reagent resource center for use by qualified investigators worldwide.
 A planning meeting was held in November, 1997, to gather ideas from investigators on how the new malaria resource center should function.
 A report and recommendations of the planning committee can be found in the archives of the NIAID Malaria website.

 In September 1998, a seven-year contract was awarded to the American Type Culture Collection in Manassas, Virginia, to establish the Malaria Research and Reference Reagent Resource Center (MR4).
 This award includes a subcontract to the Centers for Disease Control Foundation to provide anopheline reagents.
 Funding for the MR4 was again awarded to ATCC in 2005 to grow and maintain the Resource Center, and over 600 laboratories worldwide have used the Resource Center.
-In January 2011, MR4 became part of the BEI Resources Repository collection.
+In January 2011, MR4 became part of the BEI Resources program.

 An international Scientific Advisory Committee provides oversight of the MR4's operations, helps prioritize reagent acquisition and training needs, and acts as a liaison to the malaria community.